Skip to Main Content

 Renewing Items

 You can renew items online with your My Library Account.
 See Checkouts/Renewals.
 Alternatively, we can do it for you at the Service Desk.
-Reserve and Reference materials are among the items that can be renewed.
+Reference materials are among the items that can be renewed.

 Returning items